Updates for 2023 to our ongoing commitment

 We will dedicate additional funds to grow our athlete roster and feature better representation and visibility of our Black, Indigenous and People of Color (BIPOC) ambassadors through content creation and amplification.

-• In 2021, we added seven new athletes and ambassadors that have helped diversify our roster.
+• In 2023, we added six new athletes and ambassadors that have helped diversify our team roster.

 • Our Athlete/Ambassador values now prioritize inclusion as a guiding ethos for each individual, the team as a whole, and the brand as a driving force.